s9e/TextFormatter/docs/Internals/API_changes.md

  - `$captureURLs` — Disabling the plugin at runtime produces the same effect.
  - `$createIndividualBBCodes` — Individual BBCodes can be [created manually](../Plugins/MediaEmbed/Synopsis.md#example).

+In addition, support for custom schemes has been removed from the MediaEmbed plugin.
+The [same functionality](../Plugins/Preg/Practical_examples.md#capture-spotify-uris) can be produced using the Preg plugin.

 ## 0.13.0